 Also, the camera once would just not let me shoot at all.
 It was about 104 degrees out in the California desert ( a normal day in the California Summer), and I could not get the camera to take a picture.
 I’m thinking it overheated, but it didn’t give me any overheating warning.
 So adding an overheating warning would be nice.

-UPDATE: Firmware 1.6.0 is said to have fixed some of the lockups.
+UPDATE: Firmware 2.01 is said to have fixed some of the lockups.
+Now, we are on version 2.02.

-Also, Now that summer is over and winter is here and it’s a lot colder outside, I haven’t had any lockups in a while.
-This makes me think the lockup issue might be entirely heat related.
-This also could be why some people have issues with some memory cards and not others, some cards can get very hot and further add to the heat issue.
+Also, Now that summer is over winter is here and it’s a lot colder outside, I haven’t had any lockups in a while.
+This makes me think the lockup issue might be entirely heat-related.
+This could also be why some people have issues with some memory cards and not others; some cards can get very hot and further add to the heat issue.

 I’m using an older Sony G card (not tough).